Galigeo/Galigeo-PrintServer/README.md

 **docker run --rm -p 3000:3000 --log-driver local galigeo-print-server**

-# 3. How to install and run on Windows

-- Install nodeJs / build galigeo-print-server:

-**npm install**

-- Run galigeo-print-server:

-**npm run start**

-# 4. Test server is running
+# 3. Test server is running
 http://\<**print-server-name-or-ip**\>:3000/alive

 Output : *{"message":"Galigeo Print Server is up and running on container port 3000"}*

-# 5. Docker Logs set up
+# 4. Docker Logs set up
-## 5.1 "local" Log driver set up
+## 4.1 "local" Log driver set up
 By default Docker uses the "json-file" log driver:

 - No log rotation and no size limit -> can cause a significant amount of disk space to be used.